Illustration of a bodybuilder using turkesterone to build muscle.

 The International Society of Sports Nutrition

 It’s also worth pointing out that the above are studies on ecdysteroids, not on turkesterone specifically.
-At the moment, there’s no good research showing turkesterone is effective.
+(Since posting this article, two human studies on turkesterone have been published.
+I cover them below.)

 A Brief Conversation With a Supplement Researcher